redbug312/markdown-it-multimd-table/README.md

 * `colspan` attribute
 * Multiple `<thead>` and `<tbody>`
 * Captions

+So I altered the table parser in markdown-it for the Multimarkdown syntax.

 NOTE: This plugin might behave differently from MultiMarkdown for some edging cases; For this plugin was developed mainly under the rules in [MultiMarkdown User's Guide](http://fletcher.github.io/MultiMarkdown-5/tables).
 Please impose an issue if you find problems related.